 If you haven't caught the Lucifer bug then it's time you did.
 One of the very few tv programs that will have you bingeing from morning to night, Lucifer Morningstar (Tom Ellis) is the original fallen angel that has decided he is thoroughly fed up with hell.

 While overindulging in the excesses of life, Lucifer still retains some of his otherworldly powers which allows him to ‘grant favours' until one of his recipients is murdered outside of his upscale nightclub.

-Lucifer has it all.
-It's witty, brilliantly cast with Tom Ellis (The Secret Of Crickley Hall) and Lauren German popping off the screen, clever in its storylines and character development and provides a heady mix of fantasy and reality that will have you intrigued and engaged from beginning to end.
+It's witty, brilliantly cast with Tom Ellis (The Secret of Crickley Hall) and Lauren German popping off the screen, clever in its storylines and character development and provides a heady mix of fantasy and reality that will have you intrigued and engaged from beginning to end.

 Lucifer covers a lot of genres – crime because there's a new murder in each episode, fantasy because you have to believe he's the Devil, comedy because of its clever and sharp one-liners, drama because of the relationships between the various characters and romance because of the will-they-won't-they that plays out between Lucifer and Decker over the seasons.

-The first three seasons were aired on FOX.
-Season three ended on an almighty cliffhanger and then FOX shockingly cancelled it (insert appropriate crying and angry-faced emojis here).
+The first three seasons of Lucifer were aired on FOX.
+The third season finale ended on an almighty cliffhanger, and then FOX shockingly cancelled it (insert appropriate crying and angry-faced emojis here).

 But other than that little stumbling block, watching the Guardian of Hell swan around Los Angeles among unsuspecting friends and colleagues is brilliant.

 Is There A Season 6 Of Lucifer?

 Yes, there is.
-Season six dropped in September 2021 and it was the final season of the show.
+Season six dropped in September 2021, and it was the final season of the show.
 There are a lot of episodes to get stuck into and they breakdown as follows:

 Lucifer Season 1 – 13 episodes

-Season 2 – 18 episodes (Amazon)
+Season 2 – 18 episodes

 Lucifer Season 3 – 26 episodes

 Season 4 – 10 episodes

 Lucifer Season 5 – 16 episodes

-Season 6 – 10 episodes (Netflix)
+Season 6 – 10 episodes

 Is Chloe Decker An Angel?